How To Create Your Wedding Day Timeline

 The first step to building your timeline is understanding which events you want to include and how long each event typically takes.

-This will vary from event to event - so you’ll have to consider how your unique event/crew fits in to these time blocks and adjust accordingly.
+This will vary from event to event - so you’ll have to consider how your unique event/crew fits into these time blocks and adjust accordingly.

 Getting Ready - 2-4+ hours.
 This varies a lot depending on the size of your wedding party.
 Your Hair and make-up artists can be a great resource on what to expect.
 Build in a 10-15m buffer per person.
-(If hair and make-up takes 1hr per person, account for at least 1hr 10m on your schedule.
+(If hair and make-up take 1hr per person, account for at least 1hr 10m on your schedule.
 Consider things like - needing a bathroom/snack break, etc. It’s better to overestimate than under.

 Solo portraits - 30m Consult your photography team about your specific vision for this and how long they believe it will take to achieve it.

 First Look - 15- 30m Consult with your photographer about your specific vision for this, and how long they believe it will take.
 Make sure to leave some buffer time for getting to and from the first-look spot.
-You don’t want to feel rushed in this moment.
+You don’t want to feel rushed at this moment.

-Wedding party and family portraits - 45m - This may vary depending on the size of your family, wedding party, and your specific vision for what photos you’d like to capture.
+Wedding party and family portraits - 45m-1hr - This may vary depending on the size of your family, wedding party, and your specific vision for what photos you’d like to capture.
 Typically this happens during cocktail hour - although if you want to do a first look you can capture some before the ceremony.

 Travel time - This may not apply to you if you are getting ready at the same place as you are getting married/partying.